Piscis Austrinus

 Piscis Austrinus is a constellation in the southern celestial hemisphere.
 The name is Latin for "the southern fish", in contrast with the larger constellation Pisces, which represents a pair of fish.
 Before the 20th century, it was also known as Piscis Notius.
 Piscis Austrinus was one of the 48 constellations listed by the 2nd-century astronomer Ptolemy, and it remains one of the 88 modern constellations.
 The stars of the modern constellation Grus once formed the "tail" of Piscis Austrinus.
 In 1597 (or 1598), Petrus Plancius carved out a separate constellation and named it after the crane.

 It is a faint constellation, containing only one star brighter than 4th magnitude: Fomalhaut, which is 1st magnitude and the 18th-brightest star in the night sky.
 Fomalhaut is surrounded by a circumstellar disk, and possibly hosts a planet.
-Other objects contained within the boundaries of the constellation include Lacaille 9352, the brightest red dwarf star in the night sky (though still too faint to see with the naked eye); and PKS 2155-304, a BL Lacertae object that is one of the optically brightest blazars in the sky.
+Other objects contained within the boundaries of the constellation include Lacaille 9352, one of the brightest red dwarf stars in the night sky (though still too faint to see with the naked eye); and PKS 2155-304, a BL Lacertae object that is one of the optically brightest blazars in the sky.

 Origins

 Pisces Austrinus originated with the Babylonian constellation simply known as the Fish (MUL.KU).
 Professor of astronomy Bradley Schaefer has proposed that ancient observers must have been able to see as far south as Mu Piscis Austrini to define a pattern that looked like a fish.
+Like many of Schaefer's proposals this is nothing new: mu PsA is explicitly mentioned in the Almagest and the constellation is definitely a takeover from ancient Babylon.
 Along with the eagle Aquila the crow Corvus and water snake Hydra, Piscis Austrinus was introduced to the Ancient Greeks around 500 BCE; the constellations marked the summer and winter solstices, respectively.

 In Greek mythology, this constellation is known as the Great Fish and it is portrayed as swallowing the water being poured out by Aquarius, the water-bearer constellation.
 The two fish of the constellation Pisces are said to be the offspring of the Great Fish.
 In Egyptian mythology, this fish saved the life of the Egyptian goddess Isis, so she placed this fish and its descendants into the heavens as constellations of stars.
 In the 5th century BC, Greek historian Ctesias wrote that the fish was said to have lived in a lake near Bambyce in Syria and had saved Derceto, daughter of Aphrodite, and for this deed was placed in the heavens.
 For this reason, fish were sacred and not eaten by many Syrians.